cyberark/conjur/design/authenticators-status/authn-status-new-implem.md

 **NOTE:** It is important to keep the `Authn<Type>` pattern when defining the class structure.

-**NOTE:** For an example of an Authenticator CommandClass see [here](https://github.com/cyberark/conjur/blob/master/app/domain/authentication/authn_oidc/validate_status.rb)
+**NOTE:** For an example of an Authenticator ValidateStatus CommandClass see [here](https://github.com/cyberark/conjur/blob/master/app/domain/authentication/authn_oidc/validate_status.rb)

 ## Test Plan
 All new status implementations should inspire a new suite of unit and integration tests appropriate for that authenticator.